Shopping in Odisha

 Handloom

-Odisha is known for its traditional handloom textiles that are artisans weave into sarees, dupattas and stoles.
-The traditional chess print in black and white squares with a red background, the signature style of Pasapalli Sari, is a must-buy.
+Traditional handloom textiles of Odisha are popular.
+Artisans weave sarees, dupattas and stoles using age old techniques and styles.
+The traditional chess print in black and white squares with a red background, is the signature style of Pasapalli Sari, a must-buy.
 I have a Pasapalli saree bought more than two decades ago, which continues to be my priced possession.
 Sambalpuri Ikkat Saris, Kotpad Saris and Bombkai Sarees are also very popular.
 Utkalika Orissa State Emporium and Boyanika a Government of Odisha Enterprise and Ekamra Haat are good for handloom shopping.
 I picked six dupattas in different styles from Ekamra Haat and Boyanika.

 Odisha Handlooms @Shameera Somani